supervisely-ecosystem/ui-widgets-demos/029_grid_gallery/README.md

 ### show_opacity_slider

-Determines the presence of opacity slider on GridGallery.
+Determines the presence of opacity slider on `GridGallery`.

 **type:** `bool`